-This frequency is known as bond centre which gives flat curve.
+This frequency is known as the bond center which gives a flat curve.

-The spectral line corresponds to are called P-branch and are called R-branch.
+The spectral line corresponding to this is called P-branch and R-branch.

-This vibrational – rotational spectra is called P – R spectra which is equally spaced with a flat curve or a gap in the center.
+This vibrational–rotational spectrum is called P – R spectra which is equally spaced with a flat curve or a gap in the center.
 Eg HBr

 Frequencies of the fundamental first and second overtone bands are approximately in the ratio 1:2:3.

-(a) Molecules whose vibration satisfy the selection rule ∆v = are called Harmonic.
-In this case the stretching and bending of the bond is small and they absorb little energy for vibration.
+(a) Molecules whose vibration satisfies the selection rule ∆v = are called Harmonic.
+In this case, the stretching and bending of the bond is small and they absorb little energy for vibration.

 (b) The molecules which can absorb large amounts of energy and show distortions are called Anharmonic oscillators. (c) The vibrational energy anharmonic molecule is given by the equation,